Fluent migrations

 • Clone the repository locally and follow the instructions available in the README to set the configuration file.

 • Add the new migration recipes in the recipes folder.
 The script will look for any Python file starting with bug_ in that folder, so it’s possible to run multiple migrations in one pass.
-More information about the folder’s structure are available in the repository’s README.
+More information about the folder’s structure is available in the repository’s README.

 At this point, while each migration has been tested as part of the review before landing, it’s always good to run the migration against one locale, e.g. it: